sesan-81/Tune-Hyperparameters/README.md

 3.2 Gradient Boosting Regressor:

-Similar to the Random Forest Regressor, the Gradient Boosting Regressor underwent Grid Search to optimize its performance.
+Like the Random Forest Regressor, the Gradient Boosting Regressor underwent Grid Search to optimize its performance.
 The following hyperparameters were tuned:

 ●	n_estimators: Number of boosting stages to be run.
 ●	max_depth: Maximum depth of the individual regression estimators.